thesxm/blog/content/sample.md

 # Welcome to the Markdown Test

-This file is designed to test all **Python-Markdown extensions** in your static site generator.
+This file is designed to test all **Python-Markdown extensions** in the static site generator.
 Let's dive in!

 ---